NablaVM/nabla/asm_instructions.md

 **NOTE:** WE NEED TO LOOK AT HOW WE ARE GOING TO USE SP, AND WHAT ROLE IT WILL PLAY IN THE VM - This is not yet worked through
+Perhaps instead of using sp at all, a 'reserve' keyword could be used and an 'address (@) ?' keyword could be used to specify a direct address location for ldw, etc

 ## Using stack pointer